-- The BER is reset to default. - If no test is in progress, the BER remains in the default value. - If the PRBS test is in progress, the BER calculation restarts.
+- · The BER resets to default. - If no test is in progress, the BER remains in the default value. - If the PRBS test is in progress, the BER calculation restarts.

 Debug SERDES - Loopback Test

 Loopback data stream patterns are generated and checked by the internal SERDES block.
 These are used to self-test signal integrity of the device.
 You can switch the device through predefined tests.